dspeyer/dspeyer.github.io/combat/index.md

 #### Bayonette

 A firearm with a bayonette may be used as a polearm with a final spike and a blade, but only a 1kg head.
 A 50-100 cm barrel becomes a short-hafted polearm, a 2m barrel long-hafted, and a 4m barrel very-long-hafted.
 For the size and strength needed to wield such a weapon, see the Hafted Weapons section.
 No action is needed to switch the weapon from firearm to melee modes.

+#### Periscope Mount

+A firearm with a periscope mount has a trigger and control frame about half a meter below the actual barrel, plus a pair of angled mirrors.
+As such the gun can be put around a corner (most often above a wall), aimed (using the mirrors) and fired -- all without exposing any part of the wielder's body.
+The inability to brace the gun normally gives it a -2 on all attacks.

 #### Gun Mounts